cloudevents/spec/spec.md

    specification will be rendered by a network gateway on behalf of the producer.

-   For example, a weather station transmits a 12 byte event payload indicating weather conditions once every 5 minutes over LoRaWAN.
-A LoRaWAN gateway might then be used to publish the event to an Internet destination and in the Cloud Events format.
-The weather station is the producer and the intermediary gateway plays a middleware role (see 3).
+   For example, a weather station transmits a 12-byte, proprietary event payload indicating weather conditions once every 5 minutes over LoRaWAN.
+A LoRaWAN gateway is then used to publish the event to an Internet destination in the Cloud Events format.
+The LoRaWAN gateway is the event producer, publishing on behalf of the weather station, and will set event metadata appropriately to reflect the source of the event.

 2) Applications consume events for the purposes such as display, archival, analytics, workflow processing, monitoring the condition and/or providing